quadrophobiac/odi-assessment/README.md

 ###Installation

 This code avails of a mongoDB database in its development
+I should have attempted it with a relational database instead

 ###Requirements